Here’s a look at the life of Ahmed Chalabi, co-founder and former leader of the Iraqi National Congress (INC).

 May 2008 - Is removed from his position as head of utility restoration in Baghdad.

-August 2009 - U.S. military intelligence links Chalabi to Shiite terrorists responsible for a 2007 attack on seven Marines and to ties with Iran.
+August 2009 - US military intelligence links Chalabi to Shiite terrorists responsible for a 2007 attack on seven Marines.

 March 2010 - The Justice and Accountability Commission, headed by Chalabi, bars as many as 500 candidates from running in the parliamentary elections due to their previous ties to Saddam Hussein’s Baath Party.